Adipose-derived stem cell therapy | Lipoaspirate Prolotherapy | Fat Stem Cells

-All clinical studies showed that adipose-derived stem cells improves pain and functional scores at a follow-up of between 3 and 36 months.2
+All clinical studies showed that adipose-derived stem cells improve pain and functional scores at a follow-up of between 3 and 36 months.2

 In three studies MRI analysis was performed, which revealed improved features, including increased cartilage thickness.

 What does all this mean?
 Cultured vs. non-cultured cells?
-Number of stem cells needed for treatment?
+What is the number of stem cells needed for treatment?

 What we have above is many different methods of delivering adipose-derived stem cells.
 All with varying degrees of success.
 However, the Italian research team noted that despite all the new data arising from these studies, the key concerns, such as the best amount of cells and the ideal scaffold (a scaffold in a medium that the stem cells can grow in) to be used, still remain unsolved.